RivinHD/Tsunami-Simulation/docs_sphinx/submissions/amrex.rst

 These videos show the rendered tsunami for different levels of refinement using the output data from the benchmark.
 Some small difference in wave height can be observed across the videos.
+The bottom right color legend ranges from -6 to 20 and color the waves.
+The color legend in the top right corner is a snippet from -1 to 1 of the legend below.

 .. tab-set::